UX Portfolio

 Well known Tech Companies

-An immediate focus on companies who built their careers sites on Telemetry
+An immediate focus on companies who built their careers sites on Talemetry

-We scoured 24 direct and indirect competitors such as AdventHealth, Ascension, Tenet Health, United Health, JC Penny, RBS, Comcast, Amazon, etc.
+We scoured 24 direct and indirect competitors such as AdventHealth, Ascension, Tenet Health, United Health, Comcast, Amazon, etc.

 Key Market Analysis Takeaways